cookieguru/google-music-search/Readme.md

 Archive notice
 --------------
-Due to [Google's descision to replace Google Play Music with YouTube Music][1] support for this package has begun to sunset and can be considered deprecated.
-The package will be maintained for as long as Google Play Music continues to operate a storefront.
-According to [the announcement on May 12, 2020][2] the official transition will be "later in 2020".
+Due to [Google's descision to replace Google Play Music with YouTube Music][1] support for this package has ended.
+According to [the announcement on May 12, 2020][2] the official transition was to begin "later in 2020".
 The actual transition [happened][3] on October 7th, 2020.

 Installation
 ------------